-Michael uses social and affective neuroscience approaches to investigate the biological basis and development of regulatory strategies utilized in social evaluative contexts (e.g., self-enhancement, self-compassion).
+Michael Parrish received his BS in Psychology from The University of North Carolina at Chapel Hill and his MA in Psychology from UCLA.
+Michael’s current research uses social and affective neuroscience approaches to investigate the biological basis and development of regulatory strategies utilized in social evaluative contexts (e.g., self-enhancement, self-compassion).
 Specifically, his research applies behavioral methods, functional neuroimaging, machine learning, computational modeling, and meta-analytic techniques to better understand the neural mechanisms underlying these forms of self-regulation.
 More broadly, Michael has long-term interests in understanding the full array of neurobiological and psychological processes involved in experiencing a sense of self (e.g., self-knowledge, self-evaluation, self-regulation).

 Kate E. Byrne Haltom is the SC/AN Labs manager and the lead project coordinator.